Complete Guide

 • Read comment history of posters to gauge credibility

 The fastest apartments get snatched in hours.
-Don't check 5 different sites manually— use Leaseswap to aggregate all platforms and get instant alerts when new listings match your criteria.
+Don't check five sites manually — use Leaseswap to aggregate all platforms and get instant alerts when new listings match your criteria.
 One search, all results.

 Average rent deviation by month (%)

-Rents are 3-4.5% below average.
-Low demand means landlords offer concessions (1 month free) and are more willing to negotiate.
+Rents are 3–4.5% below average.
+Low demand means landlords offer concessions (one month free) and are more willing to negotiate.
 Fewer competing applicants.

 Rents are 6.5–8% above average.
 Peak moving season with highest competition.
 College grads, September lease renewals, and families moving create bidding wars.

-Pro tip: If you must move in summer, start searching in May and sign early.
-Or negotiate a 9-10 month lease ending in winter, when you'll have more leverage to renew or move at better rates.
+Pro tip: if you must move in summer, start searching in May and sign early.
+Or negotiate a 9–10 month lease ending in winter, when you'll have more leverage to renew or move at better rates.
+You can also play the seasons with a summer sublet strategy.

 Bypass brokers by going straight to management company websites.
 These always offer no-fee leases.

-Walk your target neighborhoods and look for "For Rent" signs in windows.
+Walk your target neighborhoods and look for "For Rent" signs.
 Small landlords often don't list online.

-Call the number immediately—these units get snatched up fast.
+Call the number immediately — these units get snatched fast.

 NYC Housing Connect